 Lowering your TAFDC.
 If you haven't worked things out with DTA, then 10 days after the warning notice, DTA will send you a notice telling you that your TAFDC will be lowered because you are not meeting the work requirement.
-DTA will also send another referral to an activity.
+DTA should reach out to you before imposing a sanction to talk about challenges meeting the work rules.
 If you contact DTA and agree to do an appropriate activity, DTA should remove the sanction.
 Appendix E (DTA Online Guide Links).

 Stopping TAFDC to your whole family.
 If your TAFDC is being lowered and you don't work things out with DTA, then 20 days after the notice about lowering your TAFDC (and the new referral that came with it), DTA will send another "warning notice."
-Twenty days after that warning notice, DTA will send a notice saying DTA will stop all TAFDC for your family because you did not comply with your Employment Development Plan.
+Twenty days after that warning notice, DTA will send a notice saying DTA will stop all TAFDC for your family because you did not comply with your Pathways to Work Plan.
 If you contact DTA and agree to start an appropriate activity, DTA should stop the termination of your TAFDC or reinstate it if it already stopped.
 Appendix E (DTA Online Guide Links).